 Nikon D750 versus Olympus E-M1 II

-The Nikon D750 and the Olympus OM-D E-M1 Mark II are two enthusiast cameras that were officially introduced, respectively, in September 2014 and September 2016.
+The Nikon D750 and the Olympus OM-D E-M1 Mark II are two enthusiast cameras that were revealed to the public, respectively, in September 2014 and September 2016.
 The D750 is a DSLR, while the E-M1 II is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (D750) and a Four Thirds sensor.
 The Nikon has a resolution of 24.2 megapixel, whereas the Olympus provides 20.2 MP.

-The physical size and weight of the Nikon D750 and the Olympus E-M1 II are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Nikon D750 and the Olympus E-M1 II.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D750 – represents the basis for the calculations across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D750 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M1 II is notably smaller (23 percent) than the Nikon D750.
 Moreover, the E-M1 II is markedly lighter (23 percent) than the D750.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.